SON

 Raw intent plus candidate commands: swap, bridge, settle, custody, review, block, or escalate.

 SON is spendable command credit.
-Users buy SON, spend it per validated command, and the protocol burns or routes the fee.
-The buyer sees a simple price: one cent per semantic command.
-The token is plumbing, not the headline.
+The user sees a simple price: one cent per semantic command.
+The token stays in the plumbing while developers and enterprises get predictable API-style usage.

 Prepaid command credits